saitosatoshi-1/BTCS_PNES_optical_flow/README.md

-# Quantitative Analysis of Upper Limb Clonic Movements Using Optical Flow
+# Quantitative Analysis of Upper Limb Rhythmic Clonic Movements Using Optical Flow

 ## Overview
-This repository provides Python code for quantitative analysis of upper-limb clonic movements in bilateral tonic–clonic seizures (BTCS) and psychogenic nonepileptic seizures (PNES) using optical flow analysis and principal component analysis (PCA).
+This repository provides Python code for quantitative analysis of upper-limb rhythmic clonic movements in bilateral tonic–clonic seizures (BTCS) and psychogenic nonepileptic seizures (PNES) using optical flow analysis and principal component analysis (PCA).